 Tips To Help Babies Eat

 Parents could consider the following points to manage a baby’s poor appetite and rekindle their interest in eating.

 - Consult a pediatrician.
 A doctor can determine the reasons behind a baby’s refusal to eat.
 For instance, if a baby refuses to eat due to constipation, the doctor may suggest dietary changes to relieve constipation.
-Some babies who refuse to eat due to ill-health could be prescribed medication to improve appetite.
+Some babies who refuse to eat due to ill-health could be prescribed medication to improve health.